Is your LG TV showing a “No Signal” error message and you’re wondering how to fix it?

 Every once in a while your TV will need a simple reset for whatever reason.

-To do this, turn your TV off then unplug the power cord from the outlet.
+To do this, turn your TV off then unplug the power cord from the power outlet.

-Wait about one minute, then plug in the device and turn it back on!
+Wait about one minute, then plug the device into the power source and turn it back on!

 Try A Different Device

-If you’ve tried all the previously mentioned solutions, it’s time to try a completely different device to see if a signal is picked up.
+If you’ve tried all the previously mentioned solutions, it’s time to try a completely different device to see if it’s a signal issue.

 Plug in any device you have lying around, whether it’s a Firestick, Apple TV, or PS5.